genecoding/Cplusplus-How-to-program-8th/ex07_24_knight_tour/README.md

 * b) Now let’s develop a program that will move the knight around a chessboard.
 The board is represented by an 8-by-8 two-dimensional array board.
 Each of the squares is initialized to zero.
 We describe each of the eight possible moves in terms of both their horizontal and vertical components.
-For example, a move of type 0, as shown in Fig. 7.28, consists of moving two squares horizontally to the right and one square vertically upward.
+For example, a move of type 0 consists of moving two squares horizontally to the right and one square vertically upward.
 Move 2 consists of moving one square horizontally to the left and two squares vertically upward.
 Horizontal moves to the left and vertical moves upward are indicated with negative numbers.
 The eight moves may be described by two one-dimensional arrays, horizontal and vertical, as follows:
 horizontal[ 0 ] = 2 vertical[ 0 ] = -1
 horizontal[ 1 ] = 1 vertical[ 1 ] = -2
 horizontal[ 2 ] = -1 vertical[ 2 ] = -2